vindimy/altcointip/README.md

 * praw (https://github.com/praw-dev/praw)
 * pifkoin (https://github.com/dpifke/pifkoin)

-You can install praw using pip or built-in package manager.
-For _pifkoin_, you'll need to copy or symlink contents of "python" subdirectory to "src/pifkoin".
+You can install _praw_ using _pip_ (Python Package Index tool) or a package manager in your OS.
+For _pifkoin_, you'll need to copy or symlink its "python" subdirectory to "src/pifkoin".

 ### Database

-Create a new MySQL database instance and run included SQL file altcointip.sql to create necessary tables.
+Create a new MySQL database instance and run included SQL file _altcointip.sql_ to create necessary tables.
 Create a MySQL user and grant it all privileges on the database.
-If you don't like to deal with command-line MySQL, use phpMyAdmin.
+If you don't like to deal with command-line MySQL, use _phpMyAdmin_.

 ### Configuration

-Rename or copy included _sample-config.yml_ to _config.yml_ and configure necessary settings.
+Rename or copy included _src/sample-config.yml_ to _src/config.yml_ and configure necessary settings.
 Configure at least one type of cryptocoin in _cc_ section.

-Most configuration options are self-explanatory, the ones that are not are explaines below.
+Most configuration options are self-explanatory, the ones that are not are explained below.

 * _reddit.scan.my-subreddits_: If true, scan subscribed subreddits for new comments (not recommended).
 * _reddit.scan.these-subreddits_: If specified, scan given subreddits for comments (not recommended).